awagen/kolibri/README.md

 # Kolibri
 Kolibri is the tool for relevancy explorations of search systems and batch processing.
+It implements a task queue that only needs the status information in a storage (currently local, AWS s3, GCP gcs are implemented).
+The nodes that are used for submitting new jobs, picking status information (such as requested by kolibri-watch UI) just need to be able to connect to the defined storage (and request target systems in case this is part of the executed job).
+Who does what is then negotiated based on this data.
+Thus whether you run it on your local, connect from your local to the cloud storage, connect with several colleagues to cloud storage from local, deploy instances in the cloud or mix all of those does not matter.

 **What you get - Relevancy Explorations**
 - Not dependent on any target system client: as long as you can request the target system and get a json back,